ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

-1 How do I use OSD / smart switch
+1 How do I use OSD / smart switch / Screen switching
+  * There are 2 methods - using a RC channel (0-7) or by using OSD SWITCH if the FC supports it.
+  * Step1 - Select which method on the GUI
-  * Enable #define OSD\_SWITCH on multiwii FC or via CLI / GUI for other FC
+  * if using OSD_SWITCH method, enablele #define OSD_SWITCH on multiwii FC or via CLI / GUI for other FC
-  * Assign a switch on the MultiWii GUI to the OSD Switch which will now be visible
+  * if using OSD_SWITCH method, assign a switch on the FC GUI to the OSD Switch which will now be visible
+  * if using RC Channel, just make sure you use teh correct channel.

 ---